darren987469/membership-system/docs/system_spec.md

 ### A user can register as a normal user

 Every user register successfully is a normal user.
-A user can choose to upgrade to premium user, or be promoted to admin user by owner user (owner of the website/system).
+A normal user can choose to upgrade to premium user, or be promoted to admin user by owner user (owner of the website/system).

 ### A user can browse products on this website